karlhulme/jsonotron/readme.md

 npm install jsonotron
 ```

-There are lots of common enum types, schema types and format validators already defined in `jsonotron-type-library` and `jsonotron-fv-library`.
+There are lots of common enum types, schema types and format validators already defined in `jsonotron-core-field-types` and `jsonotron-core-format-validators`.

 ## Enum Types